Japan National Route 45: Route description

 National Route 45 has a total length of 516.9 km.
-The northernmost 76.1 km of the highway between its northern terminus in central Aomori and Japan National Route 102 in Towada, Aomori is a concurrency with Japan National Route 4 where Route 45 is not signed until it diverges from Route 4.
+The northernmost 76.1 km of the highway between its northern terminus in central Aomori and Japan National Route 102 in Towada is a concurrency with Japan National Route 4 where Route 45 is not signed until it diverges from Route 4.
 From there it independently begins heading southeast towards the coastal cities of Hachinohe, Kuji, Miyako, Kamaishi, Kesennuma, and Ishinomaki on the way to its southern terminus in Sendai.